- What is a Mental Health Crisis Breathing Space?

 What is a Mental Health Crisis Breathing Space?

 Mental Health Crisis Breathing Space is a debt respite scheme launched in England and Wales on 4 May 2021.
-It provides protections for people in debt who are who are resident in England and Wales who are in debt as receiving specific types of mental health crisis treatment (see below).
+It provides protections for people in debt who are resident in England and Wales and who are receiving specific types of mental health crisis treatment (see below).
 The protections include pausing enforcement action and contact from creditors and freezing interest and charges on their debts.

 A “standard” Breathing Space may also be available to anyone in problem debt who does not meet the definition of receiving mental health crisis treatment, providing they meet the eligibility criteria and conditions.
 This can be accessed via debt advice and free, confidential advice can be found using the MoneyHelper Debt Advice Locator Tool.